RobertMHana/ETF_2021/README.md

 ## ILA_Characterization
     What is this?
         A Vivado FPGA Project (there is no SDK component.)
+        The resource utilization of the ILA is characterized here.
     What results in the paper does this correspond to?
         The ILA resource utilization is explored with different sample depths.
         The ILA throughput is measured with this configuration, using the run_ila_latency.tcl